Dasharo/presentations/dasharo-roadmap.md

 ???

-* DCP means executin and delivering test results according to specs defined in earlier stages.
+* DCP means executing and delivering test results according to specs defined in earlier stages.
 * This process show how flow look like for new platforms, already supported platforms typically get through Validation/Release cycle.